smouksassi/ggplotwithyourdata/README.md

 ggplotwithyourdata
 ========
 R Shiny app as a handy inteface to ggplot2.
 It enables you to quickly explore your data to detect trends on the fly.
-You can do scatter plots, dotplots, boxplots, histograms and densities.
+You can do scatter plots, dotplots, boxplots, barplots, histograms and densities.
+For a quick overview head to this <a href="https://www.youtube.com/watch?v=1rBBmJUIZhs" target="_blank"> Youtube Tutorial </a>.

 **NEW!!** **Export Plots** and **Plot Code** tabs contributed by <a href="https://github.com/daattali" target="_blank">Dean Attali</a>.
 Once a plot is saved in the **X/Y Plot** tab by providing a name and hitting the **Save plot** star button it will become available for exporting.
 You can export in portrait, landscape and multiple plots per page.
 **Plot Code** will let you look at the source code that generated the plot with the various options.